Ownership Mental Model

 Use

-The value is read, passed to functions, or used in expressions.
-Each time you use it, the compiler decides whether that use is a borrow (temporary access) or a move (permanent transfer of ownership).
+The value is read, passed to functions, woven into expressions.
+At each use, the compiler decides whether it is a borrow, temporary access that leaves ownership in place, or a move, a permanent transfer of ownership.

 [println [get user :name]] ; borrow — user still valid